Yallourn Coal Mine

 In the long history of coal mining and power production in the Latrobe Valley, the Morwell River has been diverted several times, including to allow for expansions of mine fields at Yallourn, Maryvale and Hazelwood.
 Diversion methods have ranged from pipes in the 1970s to artificial river courses in the 2000s.

-Major flooding in June 2021 compromised the diversion’s structural integrity, which threatened to impact coal-fired power production at the Yallourn power station.
+Major flood flows in June 2021 compromised the diversion’s structural integrity, which threatened to impact power production at the Yallourn power station.
+High-flow diversions were established to bypass the existing structure by temporarily allowing water to enter the Hazelwood mine void.
+This enabled repairs to be undertaken.